 Best Solid Copper: B. Weiss Set of 4 Moscow Mule Copper Mugs

 Not as high-quality as other options

 Every one of these beautiful copper mugs is carefully crafted by hand.
 The set includes four hand-hammered copper mugs, four straws that double as stir sticks, a shot glass, and a spoon with a spiral-twisted handle for stirring.
 The generously sized handles are welded to the body for extra sturdiness.
 All of this is packed up in an elegant gift box, too, so you can rest assured it looks nice when you send it to your favorite home bartender.

 The mugs hold 16 ounces each.
 The thin rolled lip is a nice touch, as well, as it gives the mug an elevated look and is easy to sip from when you’re not drinking from a straw.
 The mugs have a durable coating, so you won’t have to worry about corrosion or having to polish them after every use.

-Best Set: Sertodo Copper Moscow Mule Mug Set
+Best Set: Sertodo Copper Set of 4 Copper Moscow Mule Mugs

 Handmade by artisans in Texas and Mexico